Kanharajput/JsForReact/README.md

     lines of code inside the component or we want that function

 - Arrays are just as normal as other programming languages.

+- Destructure array like we do in python where we assign mulitple values at the same time here it use it with array,
+- Destructuring with objects will let us to use the field name of objects not like arrays first variable is assigned to index 0, second var is assigned to index 1 and so on.